Head of Denver airport doesn’t need waiver to lead the FAA, Biden administration says - NewsBreak

 “If Senate Democrats forced this nomination through without a waiver, a legal cloud will hang over every single FAA action,” the Texas Republican said.

-The post Head of Denver airport doesn’t need waiver to lead the FAA, Biden administration says appeared first on Florida Phoenix .
+The post Head of Denver airport doesn’t need waiver to lead the FAA, Biden administration says appeared first on Daily Montanan .

 Comments / 0